techgrounds/techgrounds-shamimkhaliq71/03_Security/2_Firewalls.md

 ### Ervaren problemen

-I didn't know the to answer this we needed [ipnummer]:[web_port] provided by Techground in nested_list.
+I didn't know the to answer this question we needed [ipnummer]:[web_port] provided by Techground in nested_list.
 But once Kaman pointed me in the right direction and I used instructions on different websites, I was able to complete the assignement without any further issues.

 ### Resultaat